GriffithUniLibrary/redcap-intro-old-23/content/03-instruments.md

 {% endcapture %}

 {% include accordion.html title1="Activity: Rename your first instrument" text1=renameinstrument title2="Activity: Create a Baseline health data instrument" text2=baseline open=true %}

-___

-## About identifiers

-REDCap allows for personally identifiable information to be automatically removed from reports and exported data.
-Any field can be marked as an identifier.

-REDCap uses the US HIPAA model to list what are likely to be personally identifying data.
-You can look it up using the REDCap help.
-It is a starting point and it likely to be similar to the Australian model.

-{% include alert.html text="If you are collecting personal information from participants you should refer to the Privacy Principles found in the *Privacy Act 1988* (Cth) and Griffith’s Privacy Plan (see [https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research](https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research))." color="warning" %}